adityasai1234/Dev-Cave/README.md

 1. **Update personal info** in `index.html` and `about.html`
 2. **Change GitHub username** in the API calls
 3. **Modify colors** in `tailwind.config.js`
-4. **Add new sections** as needed

 ## 📱 Live Demo

-Visit the live portfolio: [Your Domain Here]
+Visit the live portfolio: [addyhacks.xyz]

-## 📄 License

-MIT License - feel free to use this template for your own portfolio!